MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/consuming.md

 ---
 title: "Consuming an Azure Cosmos DB Document Database"
 description: "An Azure Cosmos DB document database is a NoSQL database that provides low latency access to JSON documents, offering a fast, highly available, scalable database service for applications that require seamless scale and global replication.
-This article explains how to use the Microsoft Azure DocumentDB Client Library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application." ms.topic: article ms.prod: xamarin ms.assetid: 7C0605D9-9B7F-4002-9B60-2B5DAA3EA30C
+This article explains how to use the Azure Cosmos DB .NET Standard client library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application." ms.topic: article ms.prod: xamarin ms.assetid: 7C0605D9-9B7F-4002-9B60-2B5DAA3EA30C